Skip to main content

 const RPC_URL = process.env.RPC_URL || 'https://eth-sepolia.g.alchemy.com/v2/YOUR_KEY';

-// Public client for read operations
+// Public client — read-only operations (poll for task responses, read policy state)

 const publicClient = createPublicClient({